By the end of this section, you will be able to:

 First, economics is not a form of moral instruction.
 Rather, it seeks to describe economic behavior as it actually exists.
 Philosophers draw a distinction between positive statements, which describe the world as it is, and normative statements, which describe how the world should be.
 Positive statements are factual.
 They may be true or false, but we can test them, at least in principle.
 Normative statements are subjective questions of opinion.
 We cannot test them since we cannot prove opinions to be true or false.
 They just are opinions based on one's values.
 For example, an economist could analyze a proposed subway system in a certain city.
 If the expected benefits exceed the costs, he concludes that the project is worthy—an example of positive analysis.
-Another economist argues for extended unemployment compensation during the Great Depression because a rich country like the United States should take care of its less fortunate citizens—an example of normative analysis.
+Another economist argues for extended unemployment compensation during the COVID-19 pandemic because a rich country like the United States should take care of its less fortunate citizens—an example of normative analysis.

 Even if the line between positive and normative statements is not always crystal clear, economic analysis does try to remain rooted in the study of the actual people who inhabit the actual economy.
 Fortunately however, the assumption that individuals are purely self-interested is a simplification about human nature.
 In fact, we need to look no further than to Adam Smith, the very father of modern economics to find evidence of this.
 The opening sentence of his book, The Theory of Moral Sentiments, puts it very clearly: “How selfish soever man may be supposed, there are evidently some principles in his nature, which interest him in the fortune of others, and render their happiness necessary to him, though he derives nothing from it except the pleasure of seeing it.”
 Clearly, individuals are both self-interested and altruistic.